cgarryZA/Multiplayer-Tic-Tac-Toe/README.md

 - Players take it in turns to place their symbol in a square on the grid - a move has the form (x, y)
 - A WIN is achieved when a players fills a row, column, or diagonal with their symbol
 - If the board is filled before a win is achieved then the result is a DRAW

+### Team Mode (Optional)
+- Players may be grouped into teams before the game starts
+- Teams act as “super-players”: any member of a team placing a piece contributes toward that team’s win condition
+- Turn order cycles by team rather than by player
+- Teams with fewer members automatically receive repeated turns so that each team gets an equal-sized “chunk” of moves
+- A team wins when all symbols placed by that team form a complete row, column, or diagonal

 ## Project Structure
 ```text